silvxlabs/quicfire-tools/paper.md

 # Acknowledgements

-Our thanks goes to David Robinson, Rod Linn, and the rest of the QUIC-Fire development team.
+We thank David Robinson, Rod Linn, and the rest of the QUIC-Fire development team.
 We are also grateful for the input and testing from the QUIC-Fire community of practice, including Julia Oliveto, Sophie Bonner, Jay Charney, Leticia Lee, Alex Massarie, Mary Brady, and many others.

 # References